syncfusion-content/xamarin-docs/Xamarin/DataGrid/MVVM.md

 You can download the entire source code of binding the `SfDataGrid.Columns` properties [here]()

-## Binding ComboBoxColumn ItemSource from ViewModel in Xamarin.Forms DataGrid
+## Binding ComboBox Column ItemsSource from ViewModel in Xamarin.Forms DataGrid

-Using the below code snippet, bind any collection to the [GridComboBoxColumn.ItemsSource](https://help.syncfusion.com/cr/cref_files/xamarin/Syncfusion.SfDataGrid.XForms~Syncfusion.SfDataGrid.XForms.GridComboBoxColumn~ItemsSource.html) property  to display a list of items in the `GridComboBoxColumn` when entering edit mode.
+You can bind any collection to the [GridComboBoxColumn.ItemsSource](https://help.syncfusion.com/cr/cref_files/xamarin/Syncfusion.SfDataGrid.XForms~Syncfusion.SfDataGrid.XForms.GridComboBoxColumn~ItemsSource.html) property  to display a list of items in the `GridComboBoxColumn` when entering edit mode.

 {% tab %}